Dorothea Puente: Media

 Puente has been featured on numerous true crime television shows, including Crime Stories, Deadly Women, A Stranger in My Home, World's Most Evil Killers, and Worst Roommate Ever.

 In 1998, Puente began corresponding with Shane Bugbee.
 The result was Cooking with a Serial Killer (2004), which included a lengthy interview, almost fifty recipes, and various pieces of prison art sent to Bugbee by the convicted murderer.
 Jodi Picoult mentions Puente's crimes and cookbook in her novel House Rules.

 The boarding house at 1426 F Street in Sacramento was included in the 2013 home tour held by the Sacramento Old City Association.
 It was then the subject of the 2015 documentary short The House Is Innocent and was again opened to tours for one day in conjunction with a local film festival's showing of the film.

-Dorothea, a biopic written and directed by Chad Ferrin, will be released on October 31 with Susan Priver playing Puente.
+Dorothea, a biopic written and directed by Chad Ferrin, was released on November 4, 2025, with Susan Priver playing Puente.